 Tony Gonzalez will tell you he hasn't found the fountain of youth.
 Rather, he'll say the secret to his longevity is an elixir of hard work, preparation and obsessively focusing on his health through nutrition and exercise.

-When most players reach the age of 36, they're either relegated to backup duty, have already hung up the spikes or are simply kickers or punters (nothing against Falcons kicker Josh Harris, who at 37 is the 12th-oldest player in the league).
+When most players reach the age of 36, they're either relegated to backup duty, have already hung up the spikes or are simply kickers or punters (nothing against Falcons kicker Matt Bryant, who at 37 is the 12th-oldest player in the league).

 Gonzalez has reached the age of 36 and he's leading the league in receptions with 39.
 He also leads all NFL tight ends with 388 yards.
 He's tied for first among tight ends (and second among all pass catchers) with four touchdowns.